umanit/docker-php/README.md

 The PHP images are known to have an intl not working, cf. this GitHub thread: https://github.com/docker-library/php/issues/240

 The following fix has been made to correct the problem: https://github.com/docker-library/php/issues/240#issuecomment-305038173

+Xdebug is preconfigured with a remote host `host.docker.internal`.